wordswords/PaperMod-dpc/README.md

 <h1 align=center>Hugo PaperMod DPC</h1>

-[https://davidcraddock.net](My) upgrades and customisations to the Hugo PaperMod theme.
+[My] (https://davidcraddock.net) upgrades and customisations to the Hugo PaperMod theme.
 I use this for all my public writing on my blogs.

 **Hugo PaperMod original documentation** can be found here: [**📚 Wiki**](https://github.com/adityatelange/hugo-PaperMod/wiki)